openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 The read interface of the Tx FIFO is connected to the Tx DC FIFO.
 The Tx DC FIFO raises a ready(ready_i) signal if its FIFO has space.
 If data is available, Tx FIFO asserts the valid_o signal and updates the data lines with data.
 Tx FIFO will update the valid signal and data lines at each clock cycle.
 If the ready signal is high, data lines will be updated with new data; otherwise, data lines will show the last transferred byte.
-If the Tx FIFO is empty, the valid_o signal remains deasserted, indicating that no valid data is present on the output lines.
+If the Tx FIFO is empty, the valid_o signal remains de-asserted, indicating that no valid data is present on the output lines.

 **Push operation**